-Injectors should be checked every 1000 hours or more often as needed.
+Injectors should be checked every 1000 hours.
 Check should be made by a Northern Lights dealer or local injection repair station.
 Have your dealer check the fuel injection nozzle spray pattern with injection nozzle tester.
 If the starting pressure is too high or the spray pattern is off, abnormal fuel combustion could take place causing low engine output and black exhaust smoke.